napari/docs/docs/howtos/layers/points.md

 list(napari.utils.colormaps.AVAILABLE_COLORMAPS)
 ```

-### Setting edge or face color with a color cycle
+### Setting border or face color with a color cycle

-Here we will set the edge color of the markers with a color cycle on a property.
+Here we will set the border color of the markers with a color cycle on a property.
-To do the same for a face color, substitute `face_color` for `edge_color` in the
+To do the same for a face color, substitute `face_color` for `border_color` in the
 example snippet below.

 ```{code-cell} python